TeamBigO/cse5911-1/README.md

 ### *[Fully Sequential Procedures for Comparing Constrained Systems via Simulation](AKPI.pdf)*

-Scientific paper by Sigrún Andradóttir and Seong-Hee Kim
+Scientific paper by Sigrún Andradóttir and Seong-Hee Kim.

 # Notes
 * Initial runtime of the code was 1622.43 seconds (benchmarked on OSC).